Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Introduction

 \section{Introduction}

 Graphs naturally arise in data from a variety of fields including sociology~\citep{mason2007graph}, biology~\citep{scott1988social}, and computer networking~\citep{bonato2004survey}.
 A key underlying task in machine learning for graph data is forming models of graphs which can predict edges between nodes, form useful representations of nodes, and reveal interpretable structure in the graph, such as detecting clusters of nodes.
 Many graph models fall under the framework of edge-independent graph generative models, which can output the probabilities of edges existing between any pair of nodes.
-The parameters of such models can be trained iteratively on the network, or some fraction of the network which is known, in the link prediction task, e.g., by minimizing a cross-entropy loss.
-To choose among these models, one must consider whether the model is capable of expressing structures of interest in the graph, as well as the interpretability of the model.
+The parameters of such models can be trained iteratively on the network, or some fraction of the network which is known, in the link prediction task, i.e., by minimizing a predictive loss.
+To choose among these models, one must consider two criteria: 1) whether the model can express structures of interest in the graph, 2) whether the model expresses these structure in an interpretable way.